-Mike, my husband, is Devonian through and through and grew up on Dartmoor (so I’m afraid to say he puts his clotted cream on his cream tea the wrong way round) – but he does venture over the border to Cornwall to help out whenever he can.
+Mike, my husband, a practicing Chartered Surveyor, is Devonian through and through and grew up on Dartmoor (so I’m afraid to say he puts his clotted cream on his cream tea the wrong way round) – but he does venture over the border to Cornwall now and again.

 The Green Door Cottages began life in the 18th Century when the Guy family settled in Port Gaverne and built 4 large fish cellars for the processing of pilchards.

 Originally called Venus, Rashleigh, Union & Liberty (hence the name of two of our cottages), the fish cellar called Venus was converted into holiday accommodation at the beginning of the 20th Century and named the Green Door Cottages.

 Thus began the long tradition of welcoming holiday visitors – and this still carries on to the present day!
 The Green Door (as it’s called locally) has been owned by my family for over 30 years.

 Tregudda, in its stunning setting overlooking Port Isaac bay and Port Gaverne, was built as a private home at the beginning of the 20th Century.

 Tregudda was our family home, staff accommodation and an annexe to the Port Gaverne Hotel, until it was converted into self-catering accommodation in the 1990’s.

 We get a huge amount of pleasure from welcoming new, and seeing regular, guests many of whom return year after year - with their children, grand-children and even great grand children - to enjoy the cottages and the area.
 We are always on hand to help to make sure your stay is an enjoyable one.